 Cooking the tofu and bok choy str-fry is super simple.
 Here is how:

-- Cook the bok choy for 3 minutes, then remove it
+- Sauté the bok choy for 3 minutes, then transfer to a plate .

-- Add the baked and crispy tofu to the pan along with ginger, garlic, scallions, and thai chilis
+- Add the crispy tofu to the pan along with ginger, garlic, scallions, and thai chilis.

-We love this tofu and bok choy stir-fry with coconut rice.
-It would also be delicious with rice noodles or quinoa.
+We love this tofu and bok choy stir-fry served over coconut rice.
+It would also be delicious with plain white rice, brown rice, noodles or quinoa.

 Similar Recipes You Might Enjoy